Instagram Wipes Independent Developer's Work in the Name of Copyright Protections

 Instagram is operating under the anti-circumvention measure in the 1998 Digital Millennium Copyright Act, which prohibits circumvention of “access controls,” mechanisms in place to prevent cracking into copyrighted works (think: an encrypted DVD).
 The developer known as mgp25 described “Instagram-API” to TorrentFreak as a tool that mimics the Instagram mobile app, which they created through reverse engineering, after finding that the official Instagram app didn’t work on their phone.
 (Gizmodo was unable to reach mgp25 prior to publishing).
 Neither Instagram nor mgp25 stated that any copyrighted code was infringed by the app.
 However, Instagram’s stance, as laid out in its notice, is that “the core functionality of the [allegedly infringement-enabling] Instagram-API tool is to circumvent Instagram’s technological measures used to protect and control access to, and use of, copyrighted works.”

 Electronic Frontier Foundation Senior Staff Attorney Kit Walsh told Gizmodo there’s reason to suspect that Instagram just didn’t like the ways in which the tool operated.
-In its takedown notice, Instagram claimed that Instagram_API circumvented Instagram’s copyright-protecting access controls, including “prevent[ing] automated liking and commenting”–a feature which doesn’t seem to have much to do with copyright, but plenty to do with freer access to the services.
+In its takedown notice, Instagram claimed that Instagram-API circumvented Instagram’s copyright-protecting access controls, including “prevent[ing] automated liking and commenting”–a feature which doesn’t seem to have much to do with copyright, but plenty to do with freer access to the services.
 “The ability to use the API to interact with posts without going through an app helps interoperability and undermines the walled garden isolation that the dominant companies have enforced,” Walsh said.

 “I don’t think that this is about copyright,” she added.